FObersteiner/uv-env/README.md

 - I've used `poetry` in the past for package management, that is to say managing the dependencies (`pyproject.toml`; see also:
     [packaging.python.org](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/)),
-    running tests in a virtual environment for reproducibility etc.
+    running tests in a virtual environment for reproducibility
-- actually never really got into poetry; feels still a bit unnecessary as I also have/need pyenv to manage Python versions, which come with `venv`...
+- actually never really got into poetry; felt still a bit unnecessary as I also have/need pyenv to manage Python versions, which come with `venv`...
 - there are many other tools out there around Python and Python